theRainbird/CoreRemoting/README.md

 - Built-in session management
 - Automatic sweeping of inactive sessions
 - Keep session alive feature
+- Can be used in Blazor Server projects to communicate to a central application server

 ## Hello world example
 Let's create a simple multi user chat server as hello world application.